Cam Newton takes high road after heckling video, but other NFL players rip ‘disrespectful’ teen

-“Any young athlete watching this video please don’t be this kid,” tweeted Leonard Fournette, fresh off helping the Tampa Bay Buccaneers win the Super Bowl.
-“Don’t miss your chance to learn something from someone who has been their at the highest level in this sport. … STAY HUMBLE.”

-The incident reportedly occurred Saturday at the NFA7V7 East Regional, staged in Myrtle Beach, S.C.
-Newton was there with three teams named for his signature line of Under Armour apparel: C1N Gold and C1N Silver, a pair of 18-and-under teams, and C1N Red, a 15-and-under squad.

-Newton was on a sideline with some of his players — whose shirts bore the phrase, “Bless the babies” — as a player for another team yelled at him that the New England Patriots quarterback was “a free agent.”
+The incident occurred as Newton was on a sideline with some of his players — whose shirts bore the phrase, “Bless the babies” — as a player for another team yelled at the New England Patriots quarterback that he was “a free agent.”

-When Newton, who has earned over $120 million just in NFL salaries, retorted, “I’m rich,” the youngster shot back, “You’re about to be poor!”
+When Newton, who has earned more than $120 million just in NFL salaries, retorted, “I’m rich,” the youngster shot back, “You’re about to be poor!”

 Newton, 31, then began to ask if he could speak to the boy’s father.